What kind of apples are best for canning applesauce? Maybe you like extra sweet or extra tart?

 Tip: Thinner slices will soften much faster.

-Place slices in a large pot (see my overfilled stock pot fiasco above), adding 1/2 to 1 cup water to prevent sticking.
+Place slices in a large pot adding 1/2 to 1 cup water to prevent sticking.

 Cook until tender, stirring often.

 Mash with a potato masher.
-This works well if you like a chunky applesauce recipe.
+This works well if you like a chunky applesauce.
 If desired, you can use a wire whisk on the apples at the end of cooking to get a smoother consistency.
+You can also try an immersion blender but be careful with that.
+You don’t want to over blend and end up with it being more like juice.

 Canning Homemade Applesauce